groue/GRMustache/Guides/rendering_objects.md

     {{# dateFormat }}...{{ birthDate }}...{{ joinDate }}...{{/ }}

-[NSDateFormatter](NSFormatter.md) is able to format all dates in a section.
+[NSDateFormatter](NSFormatter.md) is a rendering object able to format all dates in a section.
+This involves the [GRMustacheTagDelegate protocol](delegate.md), that allows the formatter to observe and alter the rendering of all tags inside the section.

     I have {{ cats.count }} {{# pluralize(cats.count) }}cat{{/ }}.